 How Do You Qualify For Champions Golf Tour?

-- The Champions Golf Tour is Highly Competitive and Exclusive
+- The PGA Tour Champions is highly competitive and exclusive

-You also need to be at least 50 years of age, or 49 and turning 50 before the date of June 1, 2020.
-You also must apply online and pay a fee of $3,000.
-With the application, you will also need two letters of reference from a Class A PGA Pro or Champions Tour Member.
-You are also required to show a copy of your birth certificate, and results from two tournaments held in the last year.
+Those looking to qualify for the PGA Tour Champions must be at least 50 years of age, or 49 and turning 50 before June 1st of that year.
+They also must apply online and pay a fee of $3,000.
+With the application, at least two letters of reference from a Class A PGA Pro or Champions Tour member are required.
+You are also required to show a copy of your birth certificate and results from two tournaments held in the last year.

-Amateurs who meet the age criteria are entitled to enter the 2020 PGA Tour Champions Qualifying Tournament.
-An Amateur who who finishes among the top 30 at this event must forfeit their status as an amateur to play in the PGA Tour Event Champions Qualifier.
-When you are in the top 12 of the qualifying stage, the top 5 will be fully exempt, and the next 7 will be reserved and will be able to compete in Champions Tour events on a space-available basis.
+Amateurs who meet the age criteria can enter the 2020 PGA Tour Champions Qualifying Tournament.
+An amateur who finishes among the top 30 at this event must forfeit their status as an amateur to play in the PGA Tour Event Champions Qualifier.
+When you are in the top 12 of the qualifying stage, the top five will be fully exempt, and the next seven will be reserved and will be able to compete in Champions Tour events on a space-available basis.